What are terpenes?

 Pinene actually comes in two types: alpha, which smells like pine needles and is the most commonly found terpene in nature, and beta, which smells like rosemary, basil, dill, or parsley.
 Pinene is also found in conifer trees, turpentine and citrus peels.
 Pinene is a powerful bronchodilator, which helps improve airflow to lungs, making it a good option for those struggling with asthma.
 It’s also an anti-inflammatory and local antiseptic and has been used by cultures around the world for its healing properties for thousands of years.
 Pinene easily crosses the blood-brain barrier improving memory and alertness.
 It’s even said that pinene counters memory loss associated with THC.

-The myrcene terpene is one of the most common terpenes associated with cannabis.
-It has a dank, earthy, and herbal scent – just like cannabis.
+If anxiety a part of your life myrcene really helps.
+Myrcene one of the most common terpenes associated with cannabis and found in numerous CBD cannabis strains.
+It has a dank, earthy, fruity and herbal scent – just like cannabis.
 Despite being the smallest terpene, myrcene can have powerful effects on the body and is known to produce a tiring effect by making you sleepy.
+Myrcene helps your body uptake and make use of cannabinoids like CBD more effectively.
 As far as potential medical uses, myrcene has been indicated to be an antibacterial compound that may relieve pain.

 Along with limonene and myrcene, linalool is a fairly well-studied cannabis terpene, even though few strains—mainly indicas—contain it in very high amounts.
 Linalool adds a light floral scent and spicy taste to marijuana when smoked or added to edibles, but its healing effects are far more significant, both on their own and in combination with other marijuana compounds.